 The key pieces of legislation relevant to everyone are Health & Safety at Work Act 1974 and Management of Health & Safety at Work Regulations 1999.
 Guidance on the latter can be found within HSG65 which describes how to implement the legal requirements.

 These laws expect businesses to identify how their actions, or lack of action, might cause harm to their employees, contractors, visitors or others.
 Quite simply, if a business creates a risk they must apply the necessary resources to manage it.
-There isn’t usually a prescribed instruction within UK safety law which tells leaders exactly what they have to do – it’s basically all about risk assessment.
+There isn’t usually a prescribed instruction within UK safety law which tells leaders exactly what they have to do – it’s basically all about risk assessment and compliance.
 Until something goes wrong, this can be a difficult concept to grasp.

 Safety legislation can be very client-led because clients have to be able to demonstrate that the contractors or consultants they engage have the skills, knowledge, experience and organisational capability to do the job.
 This may mean small companies have to be able to demonstrate they have safety arrangements in place which may feel complicated at the start, but it doesn’t have to be.

 Companies with fewer than 5 people